Youssef Msakni

-Msakni has played 90 matches and scored 17 goals for Tunisia.
+Msakni has played over 100 matches and scored 23 goals for Tunisia.

 Club career

-ES Tunis
+Espérance de Tunis

 Having spent his youth career Stade Tunisien, Msakni moved to Espérance Sportive de Tunis in July 2008.

 He played his first game with ES Tunis on 26 July 2009, on the first day of the 2009–10 season, against Olympique Béja.
 He entered the field in the 79th minute of play in replacement of Henri Bienvenu Ntsama.
 Two weeks later, on 8 August, Msakni scored his first league goal in his third game against AS Kasserine in the 54th minute of play of a 4–0 win.

 On 12 November 2011, he won the CAF Champions League, finishing second in the competition with five goals, just behind Wydad Casablanca striker Fabrice Ondama, who scored six goals.

 On 30 September 2012, he won the Tunisian Ligue Professionnelle 1 for the fourth time, winning the title of best scorer in the Tunisian football championship with 17 goals.
 According to Goal.com, Msakni was the 48th best footballer of the 2012 season in all countries, thanks in particular to the performances realized under the colors of his club or the national team.
 During the transfer period, he was courted by many French clubs, including Paris Saint-Germain, Lille OSC, AS Monaco and FC Lorient, but on 3 July 2012 the attacking midfielder signed on a four-year contract with Qatari Stars League club Lekhwiya SC, but he joined the club on 1 January 2013.